 Make sure you stay in touch with your colleagues.

-With only a few weeks left until the end of your internship, here's a few suggestions to make sure that you end on a positive note.
+With only a few weeks left until the end of your internship, here are few suggestions to make sure that you end on a positive note.

 The excitement you felt at the start of your internship might have worn off, and you might be looking forward to a return to uni and friends, but make sure that you are just as focused to make a good lasting impression.